Keksuccino/docs_fancymenu/toggle.md

 Feel free to use the same variable for other elements, so you **toggle multiple elements at once** by pressing the button.

 You can even toggle whole layouts by using the **Layout-Wide Loading Requirements**.
 To configure layout-wide requirements, right-click the editor background.
 Just make sure to add the button to another layout, not the one you want to toggle.

+# Cycle Through

+Other than toggling between two values, cycling through values needs the action script to be able to cycle between more than two values.

+The action script logic is really similar to the toggle logic, so I will keep it really short here.